brendenlake/MLC-ML/README.md

                         fraction of early training --resume              Resume training from a previous checkpoint
 ```
 Note that the `save_best` options were not used in any benchmark experiment and should not be used in these use cases.
-SCAN does not have a validation set, and early stopping on the COGS validation set leads to worse performance
+SCAN does not have a validation set, and early stopping on the COGS validation set leads to poor performance.